PrateekDutta2001/Face-Emotion-Recognition/README.md

 5. M. Valstar and M. Pantic, "Induced disgust happiness and surprise: an addition to the mmi facial expression database", Proc.
 Intel Conf.
 Language Resources and Evaluation Workshop on EMOTION, pp. 65-70, 2010.

+**Other Detail:**

 This project has been developed by Prateek Duttta for the purpose of institutional project.
+Further Model Deployement is on process.

 Dataset can be shared on requirement basis for educational purpose only.
 Candidate with requirement can mail at (dutta_prateek.ai@ghrce.raisoni.net) by mentioning the designation and current role with proper identity card in attachment.

+For project Collaboration, contact my mentioning suitable details with resume attachment.

+Thank You, Have a Nice Day!